Quoccuong1004/ALPR/README.md

 ### Installation
 **How to start the project:**
 ```
->>> Clone the repository and change into it on the command line:
+>>> Clone the repository and change it on the command line:
 git clone https://github.com/Quoccuong1004/ALPR.git
 cd ALPR
 ```